microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 | UAV | u | "Object type '%0' with resource class "UAV" expects register type 'u', but register type '%1' was given." |
 | CBuffer | b |  "Object type '%0' with resource class "CBuffer" expects register type 'b', but register type '%1' was given." |

-There are certain resource kinds within the SRV resource class that are "sampleable".
-These resources are typically prefixed with "Texture" in actual HLSL source.
-So, there will be a special check to see whether the candidate resource is prefixed with "Texture", and if so, the "s" register type will also be permitted for that resource.
+There are certain exceptions to the table above.
+While we would like to reserve a register type for each resource class, and create a one-to-one mapping, there is legacy behavior that must be preserved in two specific cases.
+A Sampler resource class may use the 't' register type, and an SRV resource class may use the 's' register type.
+However, the compiler will not actively use such resources.
+This legacy behavior was permitted in prior versions of the compiler, but will now emit a warning that will be treated as an error by default.
+So, there will be a special exception for Samplers and SRVs, which may accept 't' and 's' respectively if the warning (--Wno-disallow-legacy-binding-rules) is disabled.

 If the given candidate resource is a user-defined type (UDT), then further analysis is necessary.
 The first step is to gather all registers that